KenticoDevTrev/Kentico13CoreBaseline/README.md

 Optionally install
 1. [HBS_CSVImport](https://www.nuget.org/packages/HBS_CSVImport/) (will be upgraded to 13 in near future)
 2. [HBS.AutomaticGeneratedUserRoles.Kentico](https://www.nuget.org/packages/HBS.AutomaticGeneratedUserRoles.Kentico/)

+## Hotfixing and Nuget packages.
+Since some of these packages depend on the Kentico.Xperience.Libraries packages, installing these nuget packages will install this nuget package, which can conflict with the hotfix version of your code.
+Be sure if you hotfix to a version of Kentico Xperience, that on the Admin solution you also update the Kentico.Xperience.Libraries nuget package to the same hotfix.

 ## Install Site Objects
 In your Kentico Admin instance, go to `Sites` - `Import Site or Object` and upload the [Baseline Site](https://github.com/HBSTech/Kentico13CoreBaseline/blob/master/Kentico13CoreBaseline-AdminSiteImport.zip).
 You can import these objects into an existing site or create the site from it.